The purpose of this Policy is to set out Melbourne Water’s commitments regarding privacy of personal and health information.

-We only collect sensitive personal information (defined in the Information Privacy Principles) health information (defined in the Health Privacy Principles) if it is necessary to deliver our services and only with your consent.
-We collect health information about our employees’ and contractors’ health direct and indirectly and only with consent.
+We only collect sensitive personal information (defined in the Information Privacy Principles) and health information (defined in the Health Privacy Principles) if it is necessary to deliver our services and only with your consent.
+We collect health information about our employees’ and contractors’ health information direct and indirectly and only with consent.

 Where practicable we aim to give you the option of dealing with us without giving us personal information.
 However, we may not be able to deliver you a service if you do not give us the necessary personal or health information.

 2. Use of personal information

 We collect your personal information for a range of purposes including to: